dougEfresh/blog/consenus-breakdown.md

 * Predefined public address: XXXXXXXXXXXXX

 But what if some group of people fork bitcoin-core to run their own chain and supports all address forms of current bitcoin?
 Dylan could just send one unit on whatever chain supports this address.
-I.e. the adress is just a hash number, it doesn't define bitcoin.
+I.e. the address is just a hashed number, it doesn't define bitcoin.

 * Binary version from https://bitcoincore.org/en/download/ signed by this PGP 01EA5486DE18A882D4C2684590C8019E36C2E964